rhrituc/Ralucarepo/.github/pull_request_template.md

 **Proposed changes**
-Describe the big picture of your changes here to communicate to the maintainers why we should accept this pull request.
-If it fixes a bug or resolves a feature request, be sure to link the PR to that issue.Also, please add here the link to the issue created.
+Describe your changes here to communicate to the maintainers why we should accept this pull request.
+If it fixes a bug or resolves a feature request, be sure to paste the link of the issue here.

 **Types of changes**
 What types of changes does your code introduce to C# SDK?
 Put an x in the boxes that apply